tarantool/doc/doc/1.10/book/box/box_tuple.rst

         can add more arguments after ``fields-to-remove`` to indicate new values that will replace what was removed.

+        If the original tuple comes from a space that has been formatted with a :ref:`format clause <box_space-format>`, the formatting will not be preserved for the result tuple.

         :param integer start-field-number: base 1, may be negative
         :param integer   fields-to-remove:
         :param lua-value   field-value(s):